-“It’s horrible and sadly, it is consistent with our local information,” said Tumbleweed Chief Executive Officer Cynthia Schuler.
+“The study aligns with our local surveys,” said Tumbleweed Chief Executive Officer Cynthia Schuler.
 “Recently, 80% of the youth in our Emergency Housing Program reported being a victim of crime, including violent crime and sexual assault,” she said.
 “Our sex trafficking survivors are first coerced sexually at an average age of 15.”

 About half of the homeless youth surveyed around the country by the University of Nebraska-Lincoln study had been asked to leave by caregivers, illuminating the connection between youth homelessness and neglect, according to the analysis.